 In order to determine the right width for your hedge, you need to consider factors such as the amount of space in your property and your chosen plant(s).
-Generally, shrubs take more space compared to trees, so if you decide to plant them, you should plan for a larger width.
+Generally, shrubs grow bushier and take more space compared to trees, so if you decide to plant them, you should plan for a larger width.

 If you have a large space in your property, you can plan for a width that can fit two or three rows of plants.
 But if you have a limited space, you will have to settle for a single row and consider growing trees.

-5. Determine Spacing for Your Plants
+5. Determine the Right Spacing for Your Plants

 When it comes to determining the spacing between rows, you need to consider the crown width of your plants and the amount of space in your property.
 Considering these two factors, your row spacing should be between 12-24 inches.

 6. Survey Your Planting Area Ready to Create the Hedge

 This should be a simple survey, and it should help you stick to your planting area and maintain the right spacing.
 If you get the surveying right, you should be able to come up with uniformly placed rows and holes.